-Dan Pepicelli completed his fifth year with the Tiger program as the pitching coach and second as the associate head coach in 2014.
+Dan Pepicelli is in his sixth year with the Tiger program as the pitching coach and third as the associate head coach in 2015.
 Pepicelli (pronounced peh-pih-SEH-lee) spent nine seasons (2001-09) as the head coach at St. John Fisher College in Rochester, N.Y.

 In his first year at Clemson in 2010, Pepicelli molded the young pitching staff into a consistent group that was a big reason the Tigers reached the College World Series.
 He became Clemson’s first pitching coach in history to lead a staff to Omaha in his first year in the program.

 In 2010, Pepicelli coached Casey Harman, who had an 8-4 record and 3.86 ERA in 121.0 innings pitched over 19 starts.
 He had a 2.73 ERA and 27 strikeouts against four walks in 29.2 innings pitched in the 2010 NCAA Tournament.
 Pepicelli also developed Alex Frederick, who was seldomly used in 2009, to become Clemson’s top reliever in the 2010 NCAA Tournament.
 Frederick had a save in both of the Tigers’ wins in Omaha.